 UGB has established a funding strategy that provides effective diversification in the sources and the tenor of funding.
 It maintains an ongoing presence in its chosen funding markets.
 Strong relationships are also maintained with fund providers to promote the effective diversification of funding resources.
-As at 31 December 2017, the liquidity ratio of the Bank under normal scenario was 36.1%.
+As at 31 December 2019, the liquidity ratio of the Bank under normal scenario as reported to the CBB was 76.16%.
 This is strictly monitored to ensure that it remains above the regulatory level of 25 percent at all times.